 IntelliJ IDEA suggests a simplified way of creating Java classes, interfaces, enumerations or annotations, with all the required infrastructure.
 The stub generated from a file template is a file with the corresponding extension (.java).
 This file contains a package statement, a commented header section, and a class declaration.

-In the Project tool window, select the destination
+In the Project tool window, select the destination package.

 Alternatively, right-click the package and select New from the context menu.